pythonanywhere/help_pages/articles/WhatAreCPUSeconds.md

 This applies to all code run through our in-browser consoles, and in your scheduled tasks.
 It does not currently apply to your web apps.

-A CPU-second is one second of full-power usage on a CPU with approximately 3 Amazon Compute Units (which means double what they [define here](//aws.amazon.com/ec2/instance-types/) as "equivalent CPU capacity of a 1.0-1.2 GHz 2007 Opteron or 2007 Xeon processor").
+A CPU-second is one second of full-power usage on a server-grade CPU.
 Your code only uses up CPU seconds while it's actually busy.
 If your code isn't using any CPU power (maybe it's not running, or it's waiting for input or for a web request to return) then it's not using any CPU seconds.